-The best price found from United States to Poland is on September 25th, 2016, travelling with WOW air.
+The best price found from United States to Poland is on May 15th, 2017, travelling with Aeroflot.
 See more options, compare prices and book: search flights.

 Fares vary greatly depending on the route, the time of year, and the day of the week.
 Poland’s high season is summer (June to August) and a short period around Christmas.
 The rest of the year is quieter and cheaper.
 Weekday flights tend to be more expensive than weekends, or trips that include a weekend stay.

 For flights within Europe, travellers have the choice of dozens of major, full-fare carriers and budget carriers.
 Budget options from Britain are particularly good, as several low-cost carriers operate regular services from airports around the UK to airports throughout Poland.

 The best advice is simply to shop around for the best deal, keeping in mind that you’re likely to pay less the further in advance you can plan your travel.
 If you’re booking on short notice (that is, less than around three or four weeks before departure), national carriers sometimes offer better prices than budget airlines.

 On transatlantic and long-haul flights your travel agent is probably still the best source of cheap tickets, although there is an increasing number of online booking agencies.
 One feasible option is to find the best deal to a European hub, like London, and then try to find a budget flight from there.
 That might land you the cheapest deal, but bear in mind that budget airlines rarely use main airports, and you’re likely to have to change not just planes en route but airports too.

 Gdańsk Lech Wałęsa Airport (www.airport.gdansk.pl)